danielles0xg/TurbinePB_Q425/README.md

 ### What?
 The opportunity

-- Opportunity: Exploit the 10x latency advantage of Fogo (40ms blocks) over Solana (400ms blocks) combined with funding rate differentials between Drift Protocol (Solana) and Ambient Finance (Fogo) for delta-neutral perpetual futures arbitrage.
+- Opportunity: Exploit the 10x latency advantage of Fogo (40ms blocks) over Solana (400ms blocks) combined with funding rate differentials between Drift Protocol (Solana) and Ambient Finance (Fogo) for a delta-neutral strategy on perpetual futures (long on positive/short on negative funding rates)
 - Note: Assuming this project will represent a capstone, the POC will demonstrate a minimal but complete profitable opportunity between Delta's funding rates.
 The emphasis of the demo will be on showing the scalability potential of the concept to become a full, polished product.

 ## WHY: The Structural Edge